 Through their Sixth Form profile, students are encouraged to take part in a whole range of enrichment activities; some activities focus on personal development, others show a commitment to service and the wider community.
-Obviously, this year has been quite different but here is just a glimpse of what students have been involved in.

 MASTER CLASSES & LECTURES

 A number of opportunities are available to students through local universities and businesses to take part in lectures and classes.
 These include mini-medical school, health workshops and lectures.
 Students are strongly advised to take advantage of those on offer.